 What is a Split-Off?

-- Either keep the shares of the parent company
+- Either keep the shares of the parent company.

 - Or, if the shareholders of the parent company wish to opt for the shares of the subsidiary company, they must surrender their existing shares in the parent company in order to receive the shares of the subsidiary company or the company that has split up.

-In most cases, the parent company will offer a premium for the exchange of the current shares for the shares of the subsidiary company, to generate interest in the new company and encourage the shareholders of the parent company to exchange their shares.
+In most cases, the parent company will offer a premium for the exchange of the current shares for the shares of the subsidiary company to generate interest in the new company and encourage the shareholders of the parent company to exchange their shares.

 For example, the price of one share of the parent company is $10, and shareholders who choose the shares of the subsidiary company may receive $11 for one share of the subsidiary company.

-Some examples of Split Off are: Du Pont- Conoco Split Off, Lockheed Martin-Martin Marietta Split Off, Viacom-Blockbuster Split-Off.
+Some examples of Split Off are: Du Pont- Conoco Split Off, Lockheed Martin-Martin Marietta Split Off, and Viacom-Blockbuster Split-Off.

 Unlike Spin-off, in the case of split-off, the shareholders of the parent company will have to surrender their existing shares.
 This is in order to get the shares of the new entity.
 To make the offer attractive enough for the shareholders and to entice them to opt for surrender, the existing shares are bought at a substantial premium to the market price.
-This serves the twofold purpose – the success of the split-off operations, and enough oversubscription of the new company’s offer.
+This serves a twofold purpose – the success of the split-off operations and enough oversubscription of the new company’s offer.

-Further, it is also to be noted that normally in such transactions the stock price of the parent company does not fall.
-Because the shareholders have the option to go for it or not.
-And they will ultimately opt for what is beneficial for them.
+Further, it is also to be noted that normally in such transactions, the stock price of the parent company does not fall.
+Because the shareholders have the option to go for it or not, and they will ultimately opt for what is beneficial for them.

 Reasons for Split-Offs